Denis Pushilin

 He had previously served as Chairman of the People's Council, and became the acting head of state and government following the assassination of incumbent Alexander Zakharchenko amidst the conflict in the east Ukraine region.
 He successfully ran for election to a full term in the controversial 2018 elections.
 Pushilin's role in MMM Global prior to his political career is cited by critics that describe him as a fraudster who was involved in a Ponzi scheme.

 Early life

-Pushilin was born 9 May 1981 in Makiivka, Donetsk Oblast, in the Ukrainian Soviet Socialist Republic.
+Pushilin was born on 9 May 1981 in Makiivka, Donetsk Oblast, in the Ukrainian Soviet Socialist Republic.
 Pushilin is the son of workers of the Makiivka Metallurgical Factory, Vladimir Pushilin and Valentina Khasanova.
 He graduated in 1998 from Makiivka Lyceum No. 1, a school combining secondary and professional education.
 From 1999 to 2000, he served in the National Guard of Ukraine in a special assignment battalion in Crimea.
 After leaving the military, he studied Enterprise Economics at Donbas National Academy of Civil Engineering and Architecture, but did not receive a degree.
 From 2002 to 2006, Pushilin worked for a trading firm, Solodkye Zhittya ("Sweet Life”).